Griff-Reaper/iSwatAds/README.md

 # iSwatAds
-An adblocker Google Chrome extension for Youtube
+An ad-blocking Google Chrome extension for Youtube